KusionStack/kusionstack.io/docs/kusion/5-user-guides/6-llm-ops/1-inference.md

 ## Example

-After creating and switching to the workspace shown above, we can initialize the example project and stack with `kusion project create` and `kusion stack create`.
+After creating and switching to the workspace shown above, we can initialize the example `Project` and `Stack` with `kusion project create` and `kusion stack create`.
 Please refer to [this document](https://www.kusionstack.io/docs/user-guides/working-with-k8s/deploy-application#initializing-application-configuration) for more details.

-The directory structure, and configuration file contents of the example project is show below:
+The directory structure, and configuration file contents of the example project is shown below:

 ```shell
 example/